MineKing9534/KORMite/README.md

-# CryoSQLeep
+# KORMite
-CryoSQLeep is a library that aims to abstract database operations to simple kotlin functions.
+KORMite is a library that aims to abstract database operations to simple kotlin functions.
 Therefore, the library provides a `Table` interface with methods for database operations.
 See [Usage](#usage) for a detailed explanation.

 ## Installation
-CryoSQLeep is hosted on a custom repository at [https://maven.mineking.dev](https://maven.mineking.dev/#/releases/de/mineking/cryo-sqleep).
+KORMite is hosted on a custom repository at [https://maven.mineking.dev](https://maven.mineking.dev/#/releases/de/mineking/KORMite).
 Replace VERSION with the latest version (without the `v` prefix).
 Alternatively, you can download the artifacts from jitpack (not recommended).

 ### Gradle